 When you install a license on the protected computer, you can select in which edition Veeam Agent for Linux will operate: server edition or workstation edition (if both editions are supported by the license).
 If you use Veeam Agent for Linux with Veeam Backup & Replication, you must manage product licenses and editions from the Veeam Backup & Replication console.
 To learn more, see Managing License with Veeam Backup & Replication.

 After the license expires, Veeam Agent for Linux automatically switches to the Free edition.
 To learn more, see License Expiration.

 Compared to the Server edition of Veeam Agent for Linux, Free and Workstation editions have the following limitations:

-- [For Free edition] The number of backup jobs that you can configure in Veeam Agent for Linux is limited to one.
+- [Free edition] The number of backup jobs that you can configure in Veeam Agent for Linux is limited to one.

-- [For Free edition] You cannot use a Veeam Cloud Connect repository as a target location for backup files.
+- [Free edition] You cannot use a Veeam Cloud Connect repository as a target location for backup files.

-- [For Workstation edition] The number of backup jobs that you can configure in Veeam Agent for Linux is limited to one backup job targeted at a local drive, network shared folder or Veeam backup repository plus unlimited number of backup jobs targeted at a Veeam Cloud Connect repository.
+- [Workstation edition] The number of backup jobs that you can configure in Veeam Agent for Linux is limited to one backup job targeted at a local drive, network shared folder, object storage repository or Veeam backup repository plus unlimited number of backup jobs targeted at a Veeam Cloud Connect repository.

-- You cannot specify pre-freeze and post-thaw scripts in the backup job settings.
+- [Free and Workstation editions] You cannot specify pre-freeze and post-thaw scripts in the backup job settings.

-- You cannot specify database system processing settings.
+- [Free and Workstation editions] You cannot specify database system processing settings.